Saket-Maganti/InsureNet/README.md

  3. Run the main notebook or script:

+     i.
 Jupyter: Open insurenet_modeling.ipynb or individual model files

+    ii.
 Script: python ann_resampled.py or python decisiontree.py

  4. Review model performance through:

     Console outputs

     Plots generated via matplotlib and seaborn

 📈 Future Enhancements

-    Hyperparameter optimization using Keras Tuner or GridSearchCV Model deployment as an API using Flask or FastAPI Cloud training and model hosting via AWS S3 and SageMaker Frontend dashboard integration using Streamlit or Dash
+     i.
+Hyperparameter optimization using Keras Tuner or GridSearchCV

+    ii.
+Model deployment as an API using Flask or FastAPI

+   iii.
+Cloud training and model hosting via AWS S3 and SageMaker

+    iv.
+Frontend dashboard integration using Streamlit or Dash

 📝 License

 This project is licensed under the MIT License.
 Feel free to fork, extend, and contribute!